georgian-io/Transformers-Domain-Adaptation/docs/source/content/introduction.rst

 Introduction
 ============
-Transformers Domain Adaptation improves the performance transformer models on downstream NLP tasks, by domain-adapting models to the target domain of said NLP tasks (e.g. BERT -> LawBERT).
+Transformers Domain Adaptation improves the performance of HuggingFace transformer models on downstream NLP tasks, by domain-adapting models to the target domain of said NLP tasks (e.g. BERT -> LawBERT).